ppy/osu-wiki/news/2025/2025-05-06-expert-global-taiko-showdown-2025-concludes.md

 This title summarises the goal behind this song pretty well.
 The tiebreaker for this year's Quarterfinals by [CS4W](https://soundcloud.com/yusuke-7328) is a Gothic Hardcore song mixed with Hi-tech and Drum & Bass elements, an insane mix of genres to be sure.

-The map by [My Angel Seia](https://osu.ppy.sh/users/17797595) has absolutely nothing angelic about it.
+The map by ::My Angel Seia::{ user-id=17797595 } has absolutely nothing angelic about it.
 The easy parts are when 220 BPM streams are mapped at the normal SV, but whenever you see an SV slowdown in this map, the only answer is to run, frankly.

 ### Semifinals